dbampoh/LPJ-GUESS-integrated-LandSyMM/benchmarks/summaries/readme.txt

 Specific info for each summary command can be read in a comment in the top of each script: LPJ-GUESS code directory/benchmarks/summaries/<tool>/summarize.sh The currently available summary tools are:
+* tellme_global: The tellme summary tool replaces the traditional benchmarks reports.
+  It is a summary job because it reads output from several benchmark tests to make one report of them all.
+The resulting report is written to the <output dir>/tellme folder.
+  -s "tellme_global <this job label> <reference job label> <reference output dir>"
 * logreport: summarizes the guess.log log files of all the model runs of the benchmark run.
 Standard output is removed so that only unexpected output such as warnings stand out.
-Expected files that are missing are also higlighted.
+Expected files that are missing are also reported.
   -s "logreport <reference output>"
-* diff: diffs the .out files and tslices of all the model runs of the benchmark run with some reference output (e.g. a trunk model run).
+* diff: diffs the .out files and tslices of all the model runs of the benchmark run against some reference output (e.g. a trunk model run).
   Usefull if you expect that your changes will not affect model output and wnat to confirm that quickly.
   -s "diff <reference label> <reference output dir>"